 3. ‘I’m too busy to get ill’ or ‘You need to keep busy and just get on with it!’

-NEVER smugly say to someone with SS, ‘I’m too busy to get ill’.
-Being busy is not a protection against illness, and no matter how busy or in demand you are, illness can still affect you and stop you from doing the things that you want to do at any time.
-People with SS don’t choose to get ill, and even when they desperately want to just ‘get on with it!’, they can’t.
-Also, keeping busy isn’t going to make SS go away or lessen its impact, and doing too much can sometimes make symptoms worse.
+Never flippantly or smugly say to someone with SS, ‘I’m too busy to get ill’.
+Being busy is not a protection against illness, and no matter how busy or in demand you are, illness can still affect you and stop you from doing the things that you want or need to do at any time.
+People with SS don’t choose to get ill, and even when they desperately want to just ‘get on with it’, they can’t.
+Keeping busy isn’t going to make SS go away or lessen its impact, and doing too much can sometimes make symptoms worse.

 4. ‘I wish I had the luxury of being sick so that I could stay at home all day’.

 Being sick is not a luxury, and most people with SS would give anything to be well again.
-They do not enjoy being ill (do you enjoy it?), and can get very frustrated and depressed because they can no longer work or do the things that they once did.
-In fact, many with long-term SS go through a grieving process where they mourn the loss of the person that they were and the life that they once had.
+They don’t enjoy being ill (do you enjoy it?), and can get very frustrated and depressed because they can no longer work or do the things that they once did.
+In fact, some people with longer-term SS go through a grieving process where they mourn the loss of the person that they were and the life that they once had.

 5. ‘If you learnt to cope better or didn’t get stressed then you wouldn’t be sick’.